lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Since an All-1 fragment MIC MUST be at least the size of an L2 Word, a receiver can distinguish a Sender-Abort from an All-1 fragment, even in the presence of padding.

-When a SCHC Fragment receiver needs to abort the on-going SCHC fragmented packet transmission, it transmits a Receiver-Abort.
+When a SCHC Fragment receiver needs to abort the on-going fragmented SCHC Packet transmission, it transmits a Receiver-Abort.
 The Receiver-Abort format is a variation on the SCHC ACK format, creating an exception in the encoded Bitmap algorithm.
 As shown in {{Fig-ACKabort}}, a Receiver-Abort is coded as a SCHC ACK message with a shortened Bitmap set to 1 up to the first L2 Word boundary, followed by an extra L2 Word full of 1's.